-Figure 7.
+Figure 5.
 Long-term changes in A) Above the Fall-line Point Source Nitrogen; B) Above Fall-line Point Source Phosphorus; C) Below Fall Line Point Source Nitrogen; and D) Below Fall Line Point Source Phosphorus in the James River for 1985 through 2012.
 Loadings presented are from data reported to the Virginia Department of Environmental Quality directly from point source dischargers as part of the voluntary NPDES system.
+Shown are trend lines represented by the significant (P<0.01) Sen slopes.
+Values shown are rounded to the nearest 100 lbs/yr.

-Figure 8.
-Long-term trends in flow-adjusted total nitrogen at USGS/DEQ stations in the non-tidal portion of the Virginia tributaries for the period of 1985 through 2012.
+Figure 6.
+Long-term trends in flow-adjusted total nitrogen at USGS/DEQ stations in the non-tidal portion of the Virginia tributaries for the period of 1985 through 2013.
 Arrows indicate trends significant at $P \le 0.05$.
 Listing of the station names corresponding to the numbers indicated on the map are provided in Table 5.

-Figure 9.
-Long-term trends in flow-adjusted total phosphorus at USGS/DEQ stations in the non-tidal portion of the Virginia tributaries for the period of 1985 through 2012.
+Figure 7.
+Long-term trends in flow-adjusted total phosphorus at USGS/DEQ stations in the non-tidal portion of the Virginia tributaries for the period of 1985 through 2013.
 Arrows indicate trends significant at $P \le 0.05$.
 Listing of the station names corresponding to the numbers indicated on the map are provided in Table 5.

-Figure 10.
-Long-term trends in flow-adjusted total suspended solids at USGS/DEQ stations in the non-tidal portion of the Virginia tributaries for the period of 1985 through 2012.
+Figure 8.
+Long-term trends in flow-adjusted total suspended solids at USGS/DEQ stations in the non-tidal portion of the Virginia tributaries for the period of 1985 through 2013.
 Arrows indicate trends significant at $P \le 0.05$.
 Listing of the station names corresponding to the numbers indicated on the map are provided in Table 5.

-Figure 11.
+Figure 9.
 Water quality status and long-term trends in nutrient parameters in the tidal portion of the James River basin.
-Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2011.
-Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2012 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2012.
+Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using a modified version of the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2013.
+Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2013 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2013.
 Abbreviations for each parameter are: TN=total nitrogen, DIN=dissolved inorganic nitrogen, TP=total phosphorus, DIP=dissolved inorganic phosphorus.
 The prefixes S and B refer to surface and bottom measurements, respectively.

 Water quality status and long-term trends in non-nutrient parameters in the tidal portion of the James River basin.
-Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2011.
-Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2012 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2012.
+Status is presented as values from A through F that represent a quantitative scale of decreasing water quality as measured using a modified version of the Water Quality Index (WQI) of Williams et al. (2009) for the period of 1985 through 2013.
+Trends presented were those that were statistically significant (P < 0.01) from the start of monitoring through 2013 or from the period after methodological changes in nutrient determinations were initiated i.e. from 1995 through 2013.
 Abbreviations for each parameter are: CHLA=chlorophyll a, TSS=total suspended solids, SECCHI=secchi depth, DO=dissolved oxygen, WTEMP=water temperature, SALIN=salinity.
 The prefixes S and B refer to surface and bottom measurements, respectively.